-4.2.1 As contemplated by Regulation 18 of the Rail Regulations 2005, the reservation of capacity on HS1 will be undertaken by the Infrastructure Manager through entering into a Framework Track Access Agreement or a Track Access Agreement with the relevant Applicant.
+- 4.2.1 As contemplated by Regulation 18 of the Rail Regulations 2005, the reservation of capacity on HS1 will be undertaken by the Infrastructure Manager through entering into a Framework Track Access Agreement (the process for the approval of the Framework Track Access Agreement is captured in the 'ORR's Criteria and Procedures for the Approval of Framework Agreements for HS1') or a Track Access Agreement with the relevant Applicant.
 The capacity rights under a Framework Track Access Agreement or a Track Access Agreement are translated into Train Slots in the timetable through the timetabling process.
-Details of the timetabling process are found in Part D of the HS1 Network Code, and described in section 4.4.1 below.

-4.2.2 Where an Applicant has requested and has been allocated capacity on HS1 in accordance with Regulation 19(1) or 21(1) of the Rail Regulations 2005 and it has not entered into a Framework Track Access Agreement, it will be required to enter into a Track Access Agreement with the Infrastructure Manager.
+Details of the timetabling process are found in Part D of the HS1 Network Code, and described in section 4.4.1 below. - 4.2.2 Where an Applicant has requested and has been allocated capacity on HS1 in accordance with Regulation 19(1) or 21(1) of the Rail Regulations 2005 and it has not entered into a Framework Track Access Agreement, it will be required to enter into a Track Access Agreement with the Infrastructure Manager.
 The Track Access Agreement will expire at the end of the relevant timetable period and will only reflect the capacity which has been allocated to that Applicant through the timetabling process (i.e. the train paths allocated to that Applicant for the relevant timetable period).